hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getWallets"></a>
 # **getWallets**
-> WalletGetResponse getWallets(page, size, orderBy, ascending, filter)
+> WalletGetResponse getWallets(page, size, orderBy, ascending, getLatest, nucleusClientId, isPrimary)

 Get information for all wallets defined for your firm